elastos/Elastos.Trinity.Plugins.InappBrowser/README.md

 ### Supported Platforms

 - Android
-- Browser
 - iOS
-- OSX
-- Windows

 ### Example

     var ref = cordova.InAppBrowser.open('http://apache.org', '_blank', 'location=yes');
     var ref2 = cordova.InAppBrowser.open(encodeURI('http://ja.m.wikipedia.org/wiki/ハングル'), '_blank', 'location=yes');

-### OSX Quirks

-At the moment the only supported target in OSX is `_system`.

-`_blank` and `_self` targets are not yet implemented and are ignored silently.
-Pull requests and patches to get these to work are greatly appreciated.

-### Browser Quirks

-- Plugin is implemented via iframe,

-- Navigation history (`back` and `forward` buttons in LocationBar) is not implemented.

 ## InAppBrowser